Jeremiah 7:29-34

 When a society normalizes abomination and rejects God’s voice, its joy and security collapse under divine judgment.

-29 Cut off your hair, and throw it away, and take up a lamentation on the bare heights; for Yahweh has rejected and forsaken the generation of his wrath.
+29 Cut off your hair and throw it away.
+Raise up a lamentation on the barren heights, for the LORD has rejected and forsaken the generation of His wrath.’

-31 They have built the high places of Topheth, which is in the valley of the son of Hinnom, to burn their sons and their daughters in the fire; which I didn’t command, nor did it come into my mind.
+31 They have built the high places of Topheth in the Valley of Ben-hinnom so they could burn their sons and daughters in the fire—something I never commanded, nor did it even enter My mind.

-33 The dead bodies of this people will be food for the birds of the sky, and for the animals of the earth.
-No one will frighten them away.
+33 The corpses of this people will become food for the birds of the air and the beasts of the earth, and there will be no one to scare them away.

-34 Then I will cause to cease from the cities of Judah, and from the streets of Jerusalem, the voice of mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride; for the land will become a waste.”
+34 I will remove from the cities of Judah and the streets of Jerusalem the sounds of joy and gladness and the voices of the bride and bridegroom, for the land will become a wasteland.”

 When a society normalizes abomination and rejects God’s voice, its joy and security collapse under divine judgment.